 It was the day my brain clicked into gear and did the arithmetic.
 I checked the figures.
 Page for page the three pack of the pocket sized cahiers with the soft cover was equal to a hardcover notebook of the same size, and roughly half the price.

-I made the switch and awaited an introduction to the Fauxdori, the traveller's notebook lookalikes.
+I made the switch and awaited an introduction to the Fauxdori, the Traveler's notebook lookalikes.

 That introduction stared a whole new journey that brought me to here, now.

 An odd side effect has been to bring to mind all the different notebooks I've used over the years, and decades and attempts at homemade notebooks.

 Armed with a printer, photographs and a comb binder, assorted papers and a laminator.
 The research, documents downloaded and printed out would be comb bound for future reference.